Neirea/move-brick-game/README.md

 # Move Brick Game

-Made in Typescript without any graphics library using Snowpack bundler
+Made in Typescript without any graphics library using HTML Canvas Element.

+## Features

+- 15 levels sorted by difficulty: from easy to hard
+- Touch devices support